Milk Share

 We keep baby with her mama.
 This makes for a happy cow and a well adjusted calf who learns how to be a bovine from her mom.
 (This isn’t feasible for large dairies.
 They sell the calf right away so they get all the milk and cream and don’t have to manage calves.)

-Our practice of keeping baby and mama together does mean that the humans get less cream at the top of their milk jar, because as long as Ursula knows her baby is nursing, she saves the best for her baby.
+Our practice of keeping baby and mama together during the day does mean that the humans get less cream at the top of their milk jar, because as long as Ursula knows her baby is nursing, she saves the best for her baby.
 That’s a good mama.
 When she has weaned her calf in six to eight months, we’ll get more of the creamy hind milk so there will be nearly double the cream in every jar.

 -